Long-Range Dependence in Financial Markets: Empirical Evidence and Generative Modeling Challenges: Learning Long-Range Dependence through GANs

 To evaluate the ability of Quant GANs to reproduce the statistical properties of financial time series, we adopt the implementation provided in the official repository:~\url{https://github.com/KseniaKingsep/quantgan}.
 The model is trained on historical return series using the default hyperparameter configuration described in the repository, including the TCN architecture for both the generator and the discriminator.
-After training, we generate 10000 synthetic paths of \textit{log-prices} ($\ln P_t$) for each sampling frequency under consideration.
-The following analysis focuses exclusively on evaluating these simulated paths and contrasts them with the empirical data in terms of price dynamics, return distributions, and long-range dependence, without delving into the algorithmic details of the underlying model.
+After training, we generate 10,000 synthetic \textit{log-price paths}, $\ln P_t$, for each asset under consideration.
+The following analysis focuses exclusively on evaluating these simulated paths and contrasts them with the empirical data in terms of price dynamics, return distributions, and LRD, without delving into the algorithmic details of the underlying model.

-Displaying all 10000 simulated paths is impractical.
-For purposes of visualization, we randomly select 50 representative paths for each benchmark index.
-Figure~\ref{fig:sim_log_paths_daily} presents the simulated daily log-price paths.
+Displaying all 10,000 simulated paths is impractical.
+For visualization, Figure~\ref{fig:sim_log_paths} reports 50 simulated daily log-price paths for each asset.
+These paths are used to inspect the range of trajectories produced by the trained generator before turning to path-level and distributional diagnostics.

-For the S\&P 500 and Dow Jones, most simulated paths exhibit an upward trend, whereas for the Nasdaq, while some paths show an increasing trend, others show a declining one.
+Across equity markets, the simulated log-price paths for the S\&P 500 (\textasciicircum GSPC), DAX (\textasciicircum GDAXI), and Nikkei 225 (\textasciicircum N225) exhibit broadly similar upward trends.
+The paths are relatively smooth and display moderate dispersion, indicating stable long-run growth with persistent fluctuations around the trend.
+This behavior closely resembles the empirical characteristics of major equity indices, where gradual appreciation dominates despite short-term volatility.

+In the commodity market, more heterogeneous dynamics are observed.
+The simulated paths for Wheat (WEAT) and Corn (CORN) tend to follow a downward trajectory, whereas Soybeans (SOYB) exhibit a general upward trend over the simulation horizon.
+Compared with equities, agricultural commodities display substantially higher path-wise variability, with frequent reversals and wider dispersion across simulated paths.
+These features suggest weaker trend persistence and stronger influence of short- and medium-term shocks, which are consistent with the well-documented volatility and episodic behavior of agricultural commodity prices.

+The energy market exhibits a distinct pattern.
+UNG shows a pronounced downward trend in the simulated log-price paths, while USO and XLE display upward trends.
+At the same time, all three energy assets demonstrate elevated volatility, with substantial fluctuations around their respective trends.
+In particular, the dispersion of simulated paths is markedly larger than that observed in equity markets, reflecting the sensitivity of energy prices to geopolitical events, supply constraints, and macroeconomic conditions.

+Overall, the simulated log-price paths generated by Quant GANs capture several broad commonalities and cross-asset differences observed in real financial markets.
+Equities are characterized by smoother upward trends, commodities exhibit mixed directional movements with high variability, and energy assets combine strong trends with pronounced volatility.
+These qualitative observations provide an initial visual assessment of the model's ability to reproduce realistic price dynamics across different asset classes and motivate the subsequent quantitative analysis of return distributions and LRD.